How To Write A Cover Letter

 If your cover letter is a physical letter and not an email, it should not exceed one page.
 You can opt to use bullet points or paragraphs, but be thorough, succinct, and easily readable.

 Do not use small or outlandish fonts.
-Content should be right justified and double-spaced for readability.
+Content should be left-justified and double-spaced for readability.

 If you are printing your cover letter, it should be on high-quality paper and kept in a folder to avoid any crumpling or staining of the page.